polito-DSP-2022-23/exam-call-1-MatteoGuarna/REST APIs Implementation/README.md

 ## REST APIs Implementation

-This folder must contain the code of the Film Manager service application.
+This folder contains the code of the Film Manager service application.